Gabbe2003/boilerplate_frontend-1/README.md

 Home/Main page (front page or posts index)
 Single Page
 Single Post
 Category archive
 Tag archive
 Author archive
 404 Not Found
 Date archives (year/month/day): /2025/, /2025/08/, etc.
 Pagination states for all archives (and the posts index): /page/2/, /category/foo/page/3/ They’re separate URLs, so they need their own <title>, canonical to self, and robots mirrored from Rank Math.
 Search results: /search?q=… (or / ?s=).
 Serve meta (title like “Search results for …”) and usually noindex,follow.

+//Render SEO data for each Category in WP,